 12.7.
 12.2.
 As from 1 November 2014, Contracting Parties applying this Regulation may refuse first national or regional registration (first entry into service) of a vehicle in categories M1 up to a maximum mass of 3,500 kg and N1, in both cases with all axles equipped with single tyres, if the vehicle type does not meet the requirements of the 02 series of amendments to this Regulation.

 12.3.
-As from [1 September 2017], no Contracting Party applying this UN Regulation shall refuse to grant or refuse to accept UN type approvals under this UN Regulation as amended by the 03 series of amendments.
+As from 1 September 2018, no Contracting Party applying this UN Regulation shall refuse to grant or refuse to accept UN type approvals under this UN Regulation as amended by the 03 series of amendments.

 12.4.
-Even after [1 September 2017] Contracting Parties applying this regulation shall continue to accept type approvals granted to the 02 series of amendments to this regulation.
+Even after 1 September 2018 Contracting Parties applying this regulation shall continue to accept type approvals granted to the 02 series of amendments to this regulation.

 However, Contracting Parties applying this Regulation shall not be obliged to accept, for the purpose of national or regional type approval, Type Approvals to the 02 series of amendments to this regulation for vehicle types not fitted with Tyre Pressure Monitoring System.

 12.5.
-As from [1 September 2017], Contracting Parties applying this UN Regulation shall grant UN type approvals only if the vehicle type to be approved meets the requirements of this UN Regulation as amended by the 03 series of amendments.
+As from 1 September 2018, Contracting Parties applying this UN Regulation shall grant UN type approvals only if the vehicle type to be approved meets the requirements of this UN Regulation as amended by the 03 series of amendments.

 12.6.
 Contracting Parties applying this Regulation shall not refuse to grant extensions of type approvals for existing types, regardless of whether they are fitted with a Tyre Pressure Monitoring System or not, on the basis of the provisions valid at the time of the original approval.